 The mechanic lives and breathes Ferraris and is surrounded by exotic Italian sports cars at his Meltham garage Italia Autosport.

-The 57-year-old is one of the country’s most respected Ferrari experts and this year is celebrating 35 years of tuning, fixing and restoring supercars from across the UK.
+John is one of the country’s most respected Ferrari experts.
+He is approaching his 5th decade of tuning, fixing and restoring supercars from across the UK.

-But John’s passion for Ferraris isn’t just limited to the workshop.
-He is also a top racing driver, and has notched a host of titles and trophies at tracks including the Nurburgring, Monza and Donington.
+His passion for Ferraris is not just limited to the workshop, he is also a top racing driver.
+He has notched a host of titles and trophies at tracks including the Nurburgring, Monza and Donington.

 It’s all a long cry from when the Huddersfield born engineer trained at Ramsden Technical College in the early 1970s.